leoloso/gatowebsites/content/docs/guides/config/defining-settings-allowed-entries.md

 ---
 title: Defining the Setting's allowed entries
-metaDesc: Configuring the list of entries that can be queried from the wp_options table in WordPress, via the optionValue fields added to the GraphQL schema.
+description: Configuring the list of entries that can be queried from the wp_options table in WordPress, via the optionValue fields added to the GraphQL schema.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 440
 ---